- Employee performance reviews should cover communication, collaboration, reliability, work quality, problem-solving, and timeliness.

 - The ability to accomplish goals and meet deadlines

-After addressing the key areas of assessment, you'll need to evaluate and weigh each to get a picture of the employee's overall performance.
-The way you format and organize this information is up to you as well as your company’s needs.
-Some organizations use a grading system of A through F, numerical scoring or percentages, or written descriptions (e.g., “most of the time,” “some of the time”).
-Whichever system you use, make sure that it is objective and easy to understand.
+How you format and organize this information is up to you and your company’s needs.
+Some organizations use a grading system of A through F, while others rely on numerical scoring, percentages, or written descriptions (e.g., “most of the time,” “some of the time”).
+Whichever system you use, ensure it’s objective and easy to understand.

 How performance management software can help